PivitParkour94/BikeSimulator/docs/rationale.md

 11. Simulation has is bike placed as a public method so that the place command can update the state, which allows for all commands to be ignored until a place bike command
 12. Had issue with new line characters being stripped when submitting the commands.
 Had to modify the new line characters so that the example input could work properly
 13. Removed bike class as rendering the board was happening before the bike attributes were updated.
+14. Needed to display a list of valid commands for the user
+15. Using SCSS to split elements styling